-In 1912, though used sparingly, Egan threw out 56 base stealers in 48 games.
+In 1912, though used sparingly, Egan threw out 56 base stealers in 46 games as catcher.
 Since he wasn’t a regular and often didn’t play the full game, his caught-stealing average of 1.17 per game was particularly impressive, ranking second in the American League.
 But in two trials with the Athletics, Egan didn’t hit.
 In his second stint with the team he hit only .174 in 138 at-bats.
 He could catch and throw, of that there was little doubt, but he couldn’t hit at that point in his career enough to stick in the majors.
 Still, he remained on the Athletics’ roster for the entire 1912 season.
 After the season, the Athletics released him to Baltimore, where in 1913 he played in 138 games and batted a respectable .280.

 Egan had qualities that endeared him to legendary Baltimore owner-manager Jack Dunn.
 The Sherrill Sage, as he was often labeled in the Baltimore press, possessed good baseball instincts but, more importantly, the ability to nurture and instruct young players.

 When Larry Ritter interviewed Hall of Famer Stan Coveleski for his 1960 classic The Glory of Their Times, Stan credited “Big Benny” with settling him down and getting him focused before his first major-league start in 1912: “All you do is throw it right to me,” Egan told him.
 “I’ll give you a good target.
 Just aim for my glove.”
 Coveleski threw a three-hitter.